 “All right then,” he agreed, “see you in a while.”

-There were a lot of people waiting to be served and looking around, he caught sight of Brid, from the Gaeltacht.
+There were a lot of people waiting to be served.
+Standing at the bar, he caught sight of Brid, from the Gaeltacht.
 They had exchanged one or two letters after they had returned home, but with the unlikelihood that they would ever meet again, contact had fizzled out.
 Now she was standing in front of him, looking older and more attractive than ever.
-Her dress flattered her slim figure, her short curly hair suited her pretty face and a touch of make-up simply added to her healthy, youthful complexion.
+Her dress flattered her figure, her short curly hair suited her pretty face and the make-up highlighted her healthy, youthful complexion.

 “Stop the lights!
-Could it be you Shaun?” she called incredulously.
+Could it be you?” she called incredulously.